datavis-online/datavis-online.github.io/index.md

 ![teaser](images/teaser.png)

 The [University of Edinburgh](https://www.ed.ac.uk) is hosting, for the second year, a university-certified, _10-credit_, online course in data visualisation with flexible schedule.
-The course runs in 2021 from __Tues, May 4th &ndash; Sat, July 10th (10 weeks)__ and is dedicated to professionals in---among others---finance, the sports industry, the creative industry, journalism, education and the public sector.
+The course runs in 2022 from __Mon, May 16th &ndash; Sun, July 10th (8 weeks)__ and is dedicated to professionals in---among others---finance, the sports industry, the creative industry, journalism, education and the public sector.
 Further runs of the course later this year are in preparation.

+## Info Sessions
-Meet the organizers and join our **[open info session on MS Teams](https://teams.microsoft.com/l/meetup-join/19%3a774c5a632ca64cd3a730f4c726b054b0%40thread.tacv2/1618999263034?context=%7b%22Tid%22%3a%222e9f06b0-1669-4589-8789-10a06934dc61%22%2c%22Oid%22%3a%221c4cc21f-0698-4756-b656-1d9b7595893a%22%7d)** (installed MS Teams application required).
+Meet the organizers and join our **[open info session on MS Zoom](https://ed-ac-uk.zoom.us/j/9015871567)** (pw:Pd2ZW59n).
 The session gives an overview over the course and we will answer questions.
 Sessions times are
-* Thu, April 22, 6-7pm, BST
+* Wed, April 13, 5-6pm, BST
-* Mon, April 26, 6-7pm, BST
+* Wed, April 20, 5-6pm, BST

+## Course Content
 This online course teaches how to
 * visually __explore__ data
 * __criticise__ data visualisations,